DavidIlie/personal-dashboard/README.md

 # Personal Dashboard

 Currently, this is a personal dashboard tailored to **my** needs.
-The page is created using NextJS and TailwindCSS and Typescript.
+The page is created using NextJS, TailwindCSS and Typescript.

 In the future I plan to make this customizable with an external database so that anyone can host this on their infastructure.